 Approximately between Melbourne and Geelong are the Werribee Water Treatment Plant, which is an excellent spot to search for waterbirds, and the Werribee Open Plains Zoo.
 The You Yangs are a small range in this region, and the site of wildlife tours and koala research conducted by Echidna Walkabout.

 Just south of Melbourne is the State’s most famous wildlife watching attraction, the Phillip Island Penguin Parade.
 Visitors can see the little (fairy) penguins come ashore each night and waddle up the dunes to their burrows and nesting boxes.

 Nearby, Seal Rocks is home to almost 9000 Australian fur seals and many sea and shore birds such as pelicans, ibis, royal spoonbills, swans, gulls, terns and shearwaters.

-Victoria’s high country (part of the ‘Australian Alps’) is an important habitat for many species such as the endangered Baw Baw frog, the rare mountain pygmy possum (only sub-alpine marsupial in the world), the endangered Leadbeater’s possum, wallabies, kangaroos, wombats, gliders, platypus, snakes, lizards, cockatoos, galahs, crimson rosellas, kookaburras, yellow-tailed black cockatoos and lyrebirds.
+Victoria’s high country (part of the ‘Australian Alps’) with its snow-capped mountains, is an important habitat for several rare species such as the endangered Baw Baw frog, the mountain pygmy possum (the only sub-alpine marsupial in the world) and the endangered Leadbeater’s possum (none of which is likely to be seen by casual visitors),, and also wallabies, kangaroos, wombats, gliders, platypus, snakes, lizards, cockatoos, galahs, crimson rosellas, kookaburras, yellow-tailed black cockatoos and lyrebirds.